Chattahooligans/hooligan-hymnal-app/docs/_deployment.md

 This section assumes that you have a working development environment and some familiarity with source control concepts, as well as a somewhat-modern smartphone to test your application.
 While this section won't teach you how to code, our goal is for the instructions to be as accessible as possible.
 If you're just getting started, we recommend installing the free code editor [Visual Studio Code](https://code.visualstudio.com/), which will direct you to install [git](https://git-scm.com/download) source control on your computer.
 You will also need to install the [Node.js runtime and "npm" package manager](https://nodejs.org/en/download/).

+## Android Package / iOS Bundle Identifier

+One early commitment will be deciding on the Android package name and iOS Bundle Identifier.
+(Generally, these should be the same.)
+Use the "reverse canonical" convention.

+Example:
+If your SG website is example.com, consider using com.example.app or com.example.hooliganhymnal

+(If your SG doesn't have a traditional domain-based website, ask in the Hooligan Hymnal Slack workspace for guidance.)

 ## Create Accounts

 You will need to create several accounts in your SG's name to deploy your customized version of Hooligan Hymnal.
 For each (excepting a pesonal GitHub account- more on this later), we recommend using the email you created for this project (above) or your SG email.